 Over the years, TulaHealth has worked with various Canadian and global partners to implement innovative solutions that contribute to improved health and reduced poverty in communities around the world.

-The Scaling-Up Maternal, Newborn, and Child Health in Guatemala project focuses on reinforcing TulaHealth's community digital health platform in Guatemala; a digital health platform that utilizes mobile smartphone technology to support the delivery of primary health services.
-The Scaling-Up project is co-financed by Global Affairs Canada and implemented in coordination with a broad public-private partnership including the Ministry of Health in Guatemala, TulaSalud, Tigo Foundation, Alliance for Nutrition, and McMaster University.
+The Scaling-Up Maternal, Newborn, and Child Health in Guatemala project focuses on reinforcing TulaHealth's community digital health ecosystem in Guatemala; a digital health ecosystem that utilizes mobile smartphone technology to support the delivery of primary health services.
+The Scaling-Up project is co-financed by Global Affairs Canada and implemented in coordination with a broad public-private partnership including the Ministry of Health in Guatemala, TulaSalud, Tigo Guatemala, Alliance for Nutrition, and McMaster University.
 The Scaling-Up project is implemented in the regions of Alta Verapaz, El Quiché, Huehuetenango, and Sololá, and benefits the health of approximately 3.4 million people.

 TulaSalud - Telemedicina en Alta Verapaz 2008 - 2016